 Royal Marines Section

 The Royal Marine Section is led by former Royal Marine Capt Steve King with support from Capt Will MacKenzie-Green and the RM training team.
-The section has enjoyed great success in the national annual inter-schools Sir Steuart Pringle Trophy, winning five times and coming second once in the last eight years.
+The section has enjoyed great success in the national annual inter-schools Sir Steuart Pringle Trophy, winning six times and coming second twice in the last eight years.
 This is a prestigious team event involving various stances such as section attacks, drill, first aid scenarios and leadership tasks at the RM base at Lympstone.